saule1508/saule1508.github.io/_posts/2016-12-08-splunk-vs-nagios.md

 The search query is a bit involved but splunk has a lot of good documentations and forums at your disposal to help you build almost any query.
 You need an outer join so that services that are not sending data for more than 2 hours (in my case, it depends on the biggest interval of all services monitored)

+note: there cannot be a carriage return between the pipes, I added them to make the code readable but you have to remove them.

 ```
 | inputlookup myapp_service | eval status="red", message="Missing data", service_check_age=0
 | join type="outer" host,service [ search index=myapp_service earliest=-2h | dedup host,source